Perlkonig/grav-plugin-view-source/README.md

 Once enabled, each page view is examined for a query string that contains the parameter `view-source`.
 If found and set to `interpolated` (e.g., `http://example.com/blog/post?view-source=interpolated`), then the mode is set to `interpolated`.
 Any other setting (including blank) will result in the mode being set to `original` (e.g., `http://example.com/blog/post?view-source=`).

+The plugin will then return a `200 OK` response with a `Content Type` header of `text/plain` and the body containing the source code as described below.

 ### Original Mode

 The returned header will be the front matter as it appears in the original Markdown file.